BAJAJ FINSERV DIRECT LIMITED

 Table of Contents

 Gold remains one of India’s most trusted investment options, often regarded as a stable store of value.
-While physical gold investments in the form of jewellery and bullion continue to be popular, digital alternatives are also gaining momentum.
+While physical gold assets in the form of jewellery and bullion continue to be popular, digital alternatives are also gaining momentum.

 Understanding how each option functions is essential to selecting the one that aligns best with your financial strategy and long-term objectives.